Rules of Competition

 2.2 Cheating on any level will not be tolerated and ignorance of the rules is no defence.
 If you make a genuine mistake you should highlight it as soon as you become aware.
 The tournament arbiter will determine how mistakes should be corrected if they are not resolved immediately.

 2.4 During multi-player games the default rule on table talk is that players cannot suggest moves or give advice to an opponent that may influence their choice of move.
 Each player should be making their own decisions as to the best move for their interests.
-For some tournaments this move is altered where an element of bartering/diplomacy is expected.
+For some tournaments this rule is altered where an element of bartering/diplomacy is expected.

 2.5 Players should never leave a game in progress until it has finished, unless resigning a genuinely lost position.
 Note that some games (usually ones involving 3 or more players) do not allow for resigning in which case players must play the game to it’s conclusion at the best of their ability.